Hezekiah: Restoration of the Temple

-Political moves and Assyrian invasion
+Assyrian invasion

-After the death of Assyrian king Sargon II in 705 BCE, Sargon's son Sennacherib became king of Assyria.
-In 703 BCE, Sennacherib began a series of major campaigns to quash opposition to Assyrian rule, starting with cities in the eastern part of the realm.
-In 701 BCE, Sennacherib turned toward cities in the west.
-Hezekiah then had to face the invasion of Judah.
-According to the Bible, Hezekiah did not rely on Egypt for support, but relied on God and prayed to Him for deliverance of his capital city Jerusalem.
+In 701 BC, the recently anointed Assyrian king Sennacherib moved to quash a rebellion in the west of his empire, invading Judah and besieging Jerusalem.

 The Assyrians recorded that Sennacherib lifted his siege of Jerusalem after Hezekiah paid Sennacherib tribute.
-The Bible records that Hezekiah paid him three hundred talents of silver and thirty of gold as tribute, even sending the doors of the Temple to produce the promised amount, but, even after the payment was made, Sennacherib renewed his assault on Jerusalem.
-Sennacherib surrounded the city and sent his Rabshakeh to the walls as a messenger.
-The Rabshakeh addressed the soldiers manning the city wall in Hebrew (Yehudith), asking them to distrust Yahweh and Hezekiah, claiming that Hezekiah's righteous reforms (destroying the idols and High Places) were a sign that the people should not trust their god to be favorably disposed.
-2 Kings records that Hezekiah went to the Temple and there he prayed to God.
+The Bible narrates that Hezekiah paid him three hundred talents of silver and thirty of gold as tribute—even sending the doors of the Temple in Jerusalem to produce the promised amount—but, even after the payment was made, Sennacherib renewed his assault on Jerusalem.

 Hezekiah's construction

-Knowing that Jerusalem would eventually be subject to siege, Hezekiah had been preparing for some time by fortifying the walls of the capital, building towers, and constructing a tunnel to bring fresh water to the city from a spring outside its walls.
-He made at least two major preparations that would help Jerusalem to resist conquest: the construction of the Siloam Tunnel, and construction of the Broad Wall.
+Knowing that Jerusalem would eventually be subject to a siege, Hezekiah had been preparing for some time by fortifying the capital's walls, building towers, and constructing a tunnel to bring fresh water to the city from a spring outside its walls.
+He made at least two major preparations that would help Jerusalem to resist conquest: the construction of the Siloam Tunnel and construction of the Broad Wall.

-Sennacherib was intent on making war against Jerusalem.
-Therefore Hezekiah consulted with his officers about stopping the flow of the springs outside the city.
-Otherwise, they thought, the King of Assyria would come and find water in abundance.

-The narratives of the Bible state that Sennacherib's army besieged Jerusalem.